londonmeanswild/CS376/design-manifesto.md

 title: Design manifesto
 ---

-TLDR;
+#### TLDR;
-being a sociology major has proven to be useful to my design process, because the five concepts below aren't actually earth-shattering new ideas:
+being a sociology major has proven to be useful to my design process, because the five concepts below weren't earth-shattering new ideas.
+Instead, iterative design helped me refine what each of them means and meant.

 * there are ethical decisions to make in the design, testing, and implementation process
 * accessibility and equability are important, if people can't use your design it's worse than useless